A real Tesla challenger has arrived — Waymo’s Self Driving Jaguar I-Pace

 To challenge Tesla vehicles ‘self-driving technology’ is the biggest hurdle for any manufacture — & Jaguar Land Rover has made a good attempt in overcoming the obstacle.

 Waymo released the following video (looks like a CG render) of the self-driving I-Pace yesterday in a tweet.

-In a recent data comparison we did between Tesla Model X and I-Pace showed two major missing pieces from Jaguar’s electric-car puzzle — ‘self driving tech’ & ‘high powered charging network’ — now the only missing piece is the charging network as the vehicle is capable of accepting up-to 100kW DC charge rate.
+A recent data comparison, we did between Tesla Model X and I-Pace showed two major missing pieces from Jaguar’s electric-car puzzle — ‘self-driving tech’ & ‘high powered charging network’ — now the only missing piece is the charging network as the vehicle is capable of accepting up-to 100kW DC charge rate.

-We’ve seen vaporware Tesla killers in recent history but the Jaguar I-Pace is real as it’s under production right now and Jaguar UK is taking orders from customers — also the compact all electric SUV is coming the New York International Auto Show starting in two days.
+We’ve seen vaporware Tesla killers in recent history but the Jaguar I-Pace is real as it’s under production right now and Jaguar UK is taking orders from customers — also the compact all-electric SUV is coming to the New York International Auto Show starting in two days.

 Waymo’s theory for the future of autonomous vehicles is ‘passenger centered design’ not ‘driver centered design’ — they stressed this in their press release article on Medium yesterday;

 This is just the beginning.
 The self-driving products of the future will be designed around passengers, not drivers.
 That means riders will be able to choose from a broad array of options that will match their very specific needs: one for working remotely as you commute, one for dining with friends, even one designed for napping!
 The ultimate goal: with Waymo as the driver, products tailored for every purpose and every trip.